-- A: Flange with notches - B: Flange without notches - C: Slot in notch - 1.
-Obtain a light box with cage nuts already installed. - 2.
-Stand facing the light panel from the interior and hold the light fixture so that its flanged edge is toward you, with the notched flange "A" on the top. - 3.
-Insert the light fixture into the opening of the panel with flange "A" up.

-- 4. Slide the fixture up until flange "B" engages the lower edge of the opening in the panel; then lower the fixture. - Bend the edges of each notch so that the light panel fits into the slot at the corner of the notch.

 - A: Flange with notches

 - B: Flange without notches

+- C: Slot in notch

+- 1. Obtain a light box with cage nuts already installed.

+- 2. Stand facing the light panel from the interior and hold the light fixture so that its flanged edge is toward you, with the notched flange "A" on the side.

+- 3. Insert the light fixture into the opening of the panel with flange "A" to the side. - 4.
+Slide the fixture over until flange "B" engages the other edge of the opening in the panel; then move the fixture back in the opposite direction. - 5.
+Bend the edges of each notch so that the light panel fits into the slot at the corner of the notch.

+A: Flange with notches

+B: Flange without notches

 C: Slot in notch